lsst-dm/dmtn-227/index.rst

 Today, administration of service-local database instances is relatively simple, and the benefits of distributing these to minimize side-effects outweigh management issues.
 As a result, we expect to deploy service-specific databases in Kubernetes, often of differing server technologies, whether for the Data Butler, TAP Schema, the Engineering and Facilities Database (EFD), the Alert Production Database, or Gafaelfawr.

-One database instance that was to be part of the Consolidated Database has not been fully defined, however.
+One database instance that was to be part of the original Consolidated Database has not been fully defined, however.
 That database contains raw image metadata for exposures and visits.
 Since the raw data product of the Observatory and its Camera is images, this metadata is critical for both operational processes and science understanding.
 This raw image metadata database has come to take on the name "Consolidated Database" as it potentially consolidates information from a variety of sources, including the full range from Summit systems to Data Release Production (DRP).
-This document proposes a specification for what the content of this database should be, how it should be managed, how it could be implemented, and how it might be extended.
-A phased strategy for bringing it to production is also proposed.

 Raw Image Metadata